 By Dr. Nivedita Dadu, Dermatology

-Stretch marks are caused due to the following conditions –
+Many times, atopic dermatitis may be caused due to the following –